jdferreira/data-processing-book/en/module5.md

 **Note**: Replace all the green question mark place-holders (`???`) with appropriate Python code.

-5. Replace the previous code so the output is saved to a CSV file named `selected1.csv`.
+5. Modify the previous code so the output is saved to a CSV file named `selected1.csv`.

 	```python
 	import csv